-- ED-3.1 Consider hiring a part-time Economic Development Planner or pursuing an interlocal agreement for economic development. - ED-3.2 Work with the Cultural Council and its Arts and Cultural Initiative Subcommittee on developing public art, historical and cultural sites, public spaces, and art and cultural events that will promote tourism, business development, and revitalization efforts.
+- ED-3.1 Consider creating an Office of Economic Development within the Planning and Development Department, hiring a part-time Economic Development Director, or pursuing an interlocal agreement for economic development. - ED-3.2 Work with the Cultural Council and its Arts and Cultural Initiative Subcommittee on developing public art, historical and cultural sites, public spaces, and art and cultural events that will promote tourism, business development, and revitalization efforts.